Government of Ireland Bill 1886: Reaction

 When the bill was introduced, Charles Stewart Parnell had a mixed reaction.
 He said that it had great faults but was prepared to vote for it.
 In his famous Irish Home Rule speech, Gladstone beseeched Parliament to pass it and grant Home Rule to Ireland in honour rather than being compelled to one day in humiliation.
 Unionists and the Orange Order were fierce in their resistance; for them, any measure of Home Rule was denounced as nothing other than Rome Rule.
 In the staunchly loyalist town of Portadown, the so-called 'Orange Citadel' where the Orange Order was founded in 1795, Orangemen and their supporters celebrated the Bill's defeat by 'Storming the Tunnel'.
 This was the headline in the local paper where it was reported that a mob attacked the small Catholic/Nationalist ghetto of Obins Street.

 The vote on the Bill took place after two months of debate and, on 8 June 1886, 341 voted against it (including 93 Liberals) while 311 voted for it.
-Parliament was dissolved on 26 June and the UK general election, 1886 was called.
+Parliament was dissolved on 26 June and the 1886 United Kingdom general election was called.
+The Liberal Unionist Party was formed to contest the election and won 77 seats.
+They formed a coalition government with the Conservatives and continued allying with them in subsequent elections until the parties merged in 1912.

 Historians have suggested that the 1886 Home Rule Bill was fatally flawed by the secretive manner of its drafting, with Gladstone alienating Liberal figures like Joseph Chamberlain who, along with a colleague, resigned in protest from the ministry, while producing a Bill viewed privately by the Irish as badly drafted and deeply flawed.

-The Liberal Unionist Party was formed, and was generally allied to, or in coalition with, the Conservative Party until the parties merged in 1912.

-The 1886 United Kingdom general election was held in July, and led to Conservative and Liberal-Unionist coalition governments for most of the following two decades.